-The mission of Project: Serve is to encourage students to create local service project/campaigns that get students invested in their communities, churches, and cities.
+The mission of Project Serve is to encourage students to create local service project/campaigns that help students invest in their communities, churches and cities.
 These projects are designed to encourage and assist students or youth ministries to make a positive impact in their local communities for Jesus Christ.
 A group or individual may go online to submit an idea they have for a project and apply for funds.
-Project: Serve can then, if approved, help provide funds or other resources to assist with the project.
+Project Serve can then, if approved, help provide funds or other resources to assist with the project.
 Our desire is to remove as many hurdles as we can in order for entrepreneurs to make an impact for Jesus Christ!
 Click here to learn more.

 Other Opportunities and Partners